linyuxuanlin/Wiki_MkDocs/docs/zh/Basics_of_Signal_and_Power_Integrity.md

----
-id: Basics_of_Signal_and_Power_Integrity
-title: Basics of Signal and Power Integrity 🚧
+# Basics of Signal and Power Integrity 🚧
----

 ## References & Acknowledgements